ccaccb/unpaper/README.md

 Dependencies
 ------------

-The only hard dependency of `unpaper` is [libav][4], which is used for file input and output.
+The only hard dependency of `unpaper` is [ffmpeg][4], which is used for file input and output.

-At the time of writing, any version of libav can be used, and at least from version 9 it supports a superset of the file formats supported by `unpaper` before version 6.

-The yet to be released version 11 is recommended, once available, as it has better support for TIFF files, including a faster, less memory-consuming support for grayscale TIFF files, and support for grayscale and alpha files.
+I have succesfully tested unpaper-ffmpeg with
+libavutil:	54.
+7.100
+libavcodec: 	55.
+1.100
+libavformat:	56.
+4.101
+If there is a problem with a particular version of ffmpeg please create an issus.

+The manpage is build using docbook[6].
+For faster and offline building a local copy of docbook should be used.
+It can be optained from http://sourceforge.net/projects/docbook.
+Otherwise the first line of Makefile.am contains a line which uses the current online version of docbook.
+Uncomment it to use that (requires working network and is slower).

 Building instructions
 ---------------------

-`unpaper` uses GNU Autotools for its build system, so you should be able to execute the same commands used for other software packages:
+`unpaper` uses GNU Autotools for its build system, so you should be able to execute the same commands used for other software packages.
+To create the initially used files it might be nessecary to call:

+    aclocal
+    automake --add-missing
+    autoconf

+and then:

     ./configure
     make